Bailiff’s Ukraine Appeal

 The IT Department will have a limited number of portable battery packs available for use during lessons.

-It is not compulsory, however, having a device will enhance your child’s access to learning resources and enable them to develop the digital skills to support thier current and future learning.
+Yes, it is a requirement.
+Having a device will enhance your child’s access to learning resources and enable them to develop the digital skills to support their current and future learning.

 Whilst in College students are encouraged to use the College WiFi which is filtered and monitored. iPads which are WiFi only can only access the internet via our filtered network.

 Outside of College iOS devices come with built in web filtering you can turn on.
 These restrictions remain in place regardless of their internet connection including 4G.
 For more information please click here.

 With Apple's powerful Parental Controls settings you are able to block any apps you deem inappropriate.
 You can also limit the amount of time your daughter can spend on any particular app.
 For more information on setting this up, please click here.

 Devices linked to the College MDM (Mobile Device Management System) may have apps blocked if there becomes a problem within the College.
 However, as a college we will be taking the approach of teaching students to use devices responsibly and how to be a good Digital Citizen, for more information please click here.

 The AI platform we are using is called Century Tech.
 Before using any software the College performs a Risk Assessment and Data Information Protection Assessment which allows us to confirm what data is used, collected, stored and where.
 If you would like more information on this, please contact our Data Protection Officer, [email protected]

 At JCG we will be taking a blended approach to using devices to enhance learning.
 By using a digital device, we can take advantage of AI programmes enabling students to customise parts of their learning journey and to progress through content at their own pace.
 We can also use the technology to have live quizzes in class and full class collaboration.
 These devices can also give students the ability to record their learning for future study, such as video recording a science experiment to watch again later or taking pictures of their artwork.
 It provides students with one place where they can store everything.